-The cliffside, beach setting of Tulum ruins is so spectacular that even the crowds can’t ruin in – find out what not to miss, visitor information & prices in our guide to Tulum ruins.
+The cliffside, beach setting of Tulum is so spectacular that even the crowds can’t ruin in – find out what not to miss and how to get to Tulum ruins.

 Tulum ruins are located atop 12m high cliffs, along the Caribbean Sea – its name means “wall” in the Yucatan Mayan dialect.